emilioj/cs-roofline-toolkit/README.md

 # CS Roofline Toolkit #

 Welcome to the CS Roofline Toolkit Bitbucket site.
 The Empirical Roofline Tool is currently available here.
 In the future additional tools will be hosted here.
-Please see the repository Wiki for more detailed information.
+Please see the [repository Wiki](https://bitbucket.org/berkeleylab/cs-roofline-toolkit/wiki/Home) for additional information.

 For an overview of the Roofline Performance Model and this software's place in that context see [https://crd.lbl.gov/departments/computer-science/performance-and-algorithms-research/research/roofline/](https://crd.lbl.gov/departments/computer-science/performance-and-algorithms-research/research/roofline/).